qh18/convert_tfrecord_to_nparray/README.md

-# The code is to convert data in tfrecord format to nparray.
+The code can read data in tfrecord format parallely and convert them into nparray.
 It can be used to process some datasets, such as Youtube-8m and Audioset.